brainhack-princeton/handbook/docs/content_pages/03-01-converting.rst

 `More information about the bids validator installation can be found here <httpps://github.com/bids-standard/bids-validator>`_

 * This installs bids-validator in :blue:`~/node_modules/.bin`.
-You can more easily call this by adding an alias to your :blue:`~/.bashrc` configuration file, e.g.:
+You can more easily call this by adding an alias to your *local* :blue:`~/.bashrc` configuration file, e.g.:

 .. code-block:: bash